 lubber or a salty sea dog – we’ve got an event for you.

-Say ‘Thank you’ to our British Armed Forces at the ever popular Armed Forces Day on 30 June – with vintage stalls, marching bands, air displays and music; it’s a memorable day where we show support for our brave men and women, past, present and future.
+Say ‘Thank you’ to our British Armed Forces – And 2020 will see Scarborough have the special privilege of hosting the National Armed Forces Day right here on the coast! – with vintage stalls, marching bands, breath-taking air displays and music to the max; it’s a memorable day where we show support for our brave men and women, past, present and future.

-The 20th annual Scarborough Maritime Festival takes place on 20 to 22 July.
-Seafest welcomes budding pirates and land lubbers alike, with live music from dawn to dusk, foods from around the world, demonstrations in the cooking theatre by top local chefs and over 30 craft and food stalls.
+Scarborough’s Maritime Festival - Seafest welcomes budding pirates and land lubbers alike, with live music from dawn to dusk, foods from around the world, demonstrations in the cooking theatre by top local chefs and over 30 food and craft stalls.

-Whitby Regatta sails in on 11 to 13 August, the regatta is a full weekend of entertainment - embracing yacht and rowing races plus much more; finishing with a spectacular firework display.
-For those who prefer their entertainment on dry land of the musical variety then stay on for the Whitby Folk week kicking off in and around the local bars 18 to 24 August.
+Whitby Regatta sails in during August featuring yacht and rowing races alongside a full weekend of entertainment – culminating with a spectacular firework display.
+For those who prefer their entertainment on dry land of the musical variety then stay on for the Whitby Folk week kicking off in and around the local bars.

-On 8 September, as the darker nights roll in, we welcome the Goldwing Light Parade to Scarborough’s South Bay; this popular event is one of the UK’s most glitzy Goldwing charity events!
+As the darker nights roll in, September, welcomes the Goldwing Light Parade to Scarborough’s South Bay; this popular event is one of the UK’s most glitzy Goldwing charity events!

 Please check with individual establishments for details